Montserrat Day Trip From Barcelona : Tour or DIY? How to Choose & Save Time

 Follow the link to see if this Barcelona to Montserrat Transfer could be a good option for you.

-Barcelona to Montserrat train tickets
+Barcelona to Montserrat Train Ticket Options

 Train + Cable Car (Aeri de Montserrat)